-TaxBit is an excellent platform for getting all of your crypto assets in one place, so we've created this checklist for you to ensure that your TaxBit account is as complete and as accurate as possible!
-This in turn will mean that the 8949 form generated for you will be as accurate as possible.
+With all that in mind, we've created this checklist for you to ensure that your TaxBit account is complete and accurate!
+This, in turn, will mean that the form 8949 generated for you will be as accurate as possible.

-- Checking your Tax Optimizer Balances
+- Step 3: Checking your Tax Optimizer balances

 - If you have any CSV's from exchanges or wallets that are not shown on this list, you can use this CSV guide to reformat your file.
 You are also welcome to send your files in to the Support Team, and we'll reformat them and import them into your account.
 Feel free to email those files to email@example.com.
 (Please note that it can take up to six business days for our team to get those files taken care of for you.)